Growing green beans is an easy way to significantly improve your overall health.

 Now, whilst one could shoot holes in that research, it does make one realise that too much animal protein creates an awesome cancer risk.

 What's the problem with that research?
 Well, men who eat less than half an egg per week, are likely to be health nuts.
-They are probably also into oats and fish, Boston baked beans and hummus for breakfast for their protein, all four of which give protection against cancer.
+They are probably also into oats and fish, for breakfast for their protein, Boston baked beans and hummus for lunch, and tofu for supper, all five of which give protection against cancer.

 Growing green beans is essential with all the research about animal protein causing breast and prostate cancer; think legumes, recommends Chiropractic Help.